fetitxe/frontend-dashboard/readme.txt

 8. [fed_list_taxonomy taxonomy=TAXONOMY_NAME] to generate taxonomy in list order

 == Changelog ==

+= 2.1.11 [20-May-2020] =
+* Bug fixes : Login and Register only template not working as expected.

 = 2.1.10 [18-May-2020] =
 * Bug fixes and added new features in Custom Post and Post.